-Marketable securities consist primarily of the investments of our captive insurance subsidiaries, available-for-sale securities, our deferred compensation plan investments, and certain investments held to fund the debt service requirements of debt previously secured by an investment property that has been sold.
+Marketable securities consist primarily of investments of our captive insurance subsidiaries, our deferred compensation plan investments, and certain other investments.

 The types of securities included in the investment portfolio of our captive insurance subsidiaries typically include U.S. Treasury or other U.S. government securities as well as corporate debt securities with maturities ranging from less than 1 to 10 years.
 These securities are classified as available-for-sale and are valued based upon quoted market prices or other observable inputs when quoted market prices are not available.
 The amortized cost of debt securities, which approximates fair value, held by our captive insurance subsidiaries is adjusted for amortization of premiums and accretion of discounts to maturity.
 Changes in the values of these securities are recognized in accumulated other comprehensive income (loss) until the gain or loss is realized or until any unrealized loss is deemed to be other-than-temporary.
 We review any declines in value of these securities for other-than-temporary impairment and consider the severity and duration of any decline in value.
 To the extent an other-than-temporary impairment is deemed to have occurred, an impairment charge is recorded and a new cost basis is established.
 Subsequent changes are then recognized through other comprehensive income (loss) unless another other-than-temporary impairment is deemed to have occurred.
-Net unrealized gains recorded in accumulated other comprehensive income (loss) as of June 30, 2013 and December 31, 2012 were approximately \$1.8 million and \$2.6 million, respectively, which represent the valuation and related currency adjustments for our marketable securities.
+Net unrealized gains recorded in accumulated other comprehensive income (loss) as of September 30, 2013 and December 31, 2012 were approximately \$1.0 million and \$2.6 million, respectively, which represent the valuation and related currency adjustments for our marketable securities.
 Our insurance subsidiaries are required to maintain statutory minimum capital and surplus as well as maintain a minimum liquidity ratio.
 Therefore, our access to these securities may be limited.

 Our deferred compensation plan investments are classified as trading securities and are valued based upon quoted market prices.
 The investments have a matching liability as the amounts are fully payable to the employees that earned the compensation.
 Changes in value of these securities and changes to the matching liability to employees are both recognized in earnings and, as a result, there is no impact to consolidated net income.

-At June 30, 2013 and December 31, 2012, we also had investments of \$16.8 million and \$24.9 million, respectively, which must be used to fund the debt service requirements of mortgage debt related to an investment property that we sold.
+At September 30, 2013 and December 31, 2012, we also had investments of \$16.5 million and \$24.9 million, respectively, which must be used to fund the debt service requirements of mortgage debt related to an investment property that we sold.
 These investments are classified as held-to-maturity and are recorded at amortized cost as we have the ability and intent to hold these investments to maturity.

-At June 30, 2013 and December 31, 2012, we had investments of \$118.7 million and \$98.9 million, respectively, in non-marketable securities that we account for under the cost method.
+At September 30, 2013 and December 31, 2012, we had investments of \$118.8 million and \$98.9 million, respectively, in non-marketable securities that we account for under the cost method.
 We regularly evaluate these investments for any other-than-temporary impairment in their estimated fair value and determined that no adjustment in the carrying value was required.